 Resisting Arrest / Obstructing a Peace Officer

-Allegations of Resisting Arrest (and to a lesser degree Obstructing a Peace Officer) are common charges prosecuted throughout the various circuit courthouses throughout Illinois including Cook County.
-These offenses fall under the same statute and are often companion charges to other misdemeanor offenses that have been charged in the course of the same alleged criminal activity.
+Allegations of Resisting Arrest (and to a lesser degree Obstructing a Peace Officer) are common charges prosecuted throughout the various circuit courthouses in Illinois including Cook County.
+These offenses fall under the same statute (720 ILCS 5/31-1) and are Class A misdemeanors, which carry a maximum penalty of up to one year in jail and a $2,500.00 fine plus mandatory assessments.
+Resisting Arrest and/or Obstructing a Peace Officer are often companion charges to other misdemeanor offenses that have occurred during the same incident.
 Defense of these charges require an experienced attorney who can effectively navigate through the courthouse where your case is pending.
-The criminal defense attorneys at The Davis Law Group, P.C., have the experience and knowledge required to handle any allegation of Resisting Arrest or Obstruction that you may be facing in Chicago and throughout Illinois.
+The criminal defense attorneys at The Davis Law Group, P.C., have the experience and knowledge required to handle any allegation of Resisting Arrest or Obstruction that you may be facing in the Chicago area and throughout Illinois.

-If the evidence is extremely weak against the accused for this offense, the State may re-evaluate their ability to prove this type of charge and inform the Court that the burden of proof cannot be met, and may voluntarily dismiss the case.
-Although rare, this does occur on occasion.
-If the evidence is weak and the State refuses to dismiss, our defense attorneys may proceed to a trial by either judge or jury, and challenge the allegation(s) at a contested hearing.
+If the evidence is extremely weak against the defendant, the State may re-evaluate their ability to prove this type of charge and, in rare cases, may voluntarily dismiss the case.
+If the evidence is weak and the State refuses to dismiss, our defense attorneys may proceed to a trial in front of either a judge or jury, and challenge the allegation(s) at a contested hearing.

+A conviction on your criminal record can have lasting implications on your personal and professional life.
+Avoid a conviction on your record is our top priority.
 The defense attorneys at The Davis Law Group, P.C. have years of experience handling charges of Resisting Arrest/Obstruction of a Peace Officer in Illinois, and are familiar with local courthouse procedures, the Assistant State’s Attorneys, local Clerks of the Circuit Court, and the Judges that preside in the various county courthouses.
-Feel free to contact us if you require legal assistance for this type of allegation or any other criminal defense matter you may be facing throughout Chicago and its surrounding area including Cook County, Lake County, and DuPage County.
+Contact us if you require legal assistance for this type of allegation or any other criminal defense matter you may be facing throughout the Chicago area including Cook County, Lake County, and DuPage County.